maciejg-git/litewind-alpine-documentation/documentation/table.md

 <script defer src="https://cdn.jsdelivr.net/npm/litewind-alpine@0.x.x/components/table/dist/cdn.min.js"></script>
 ```

 The data for the component is provided by the `table` function in the `x-data` directive and the props in the `data-*` attributes.
-Because of a lot of shared state (filter, pagination etc) it is recommended to set up data as a separate store and then use `$store` magic to set table props.
+Due to shared state such as filter, pagination, and more, it's  recommended to set up the data as a separate store and use the `$store` magic to bind props to the table.

 #### Props